JohnFloor/BFLib/README.md

 - `Signature` contains `const` <=> `BF::FunctionRef::operator()` is `const`.
 - `Signature` contains `noexcept` <=> `BF::FunctionRef::operator()` is `noexcept`.

+**Definition**.
+Let `FWrap` be a function wrapper/view, and `f` an expression denoting a (possibly overloaded) function or a function object.
+We say, that *`FWrap` accepts `f` on its public interface*, if `FWrap`'s ctor. and `operator=` can be chosen unambiguously by overload resolution, when `FWrap` is initialized/assigned from `f`.
+This means that the parameter types of the ctor. and `operator=` accept the type and value category of `f`, and the type constraints (if any) are also satisfied.
+(We assume, that `FWrap`'s ctors. have the same parameter types and constraints as its `operator=`'s.)

+Note, that further constraints can be checked after overload resolution chose the ctor./`operator=`.
+These can be checked in the implementation of the chosen function in `static_assert`'s.
+To make `BF::FunctionRef` easy to use, it is crucial to choose wisely what to check on the public interface, and what in the implementation.

 ### Initializing from a function